grrr-amsterdam/guidelines/docker/troubleshooting/README.md

 $ docker-compose stop
 ```

+### Traefik

+Because every project has it's own Traefik container binding to port 80 starting multiple isn't possible:

+> ERROR: for router  Cannot start service router: driver failed programming external connectivity on endpoint ...
+Bind for 0.0.0.0:xx failed: port is already allocated

+Some possible solutions:

+1. Stop the other project: `$ docker-compose stop`
+2. Change the port mapping of the Traefik container
+3. Don't use Traefik, add a port mapping to the web container and use localhost:your-port

 ## Everything SNAFU
 If a machine is stuck and won't shut down, try stopping all containers first.
 Then restart the Docker Compose cluster.
 You shouldn't be losing any data this way.